-California requires a statewide paint recycling program designed and implemented by paint manufacturers with CalRecycle oversight.
+California has a statewide paint recycling program designed and implemented by paint manufacturers with CalRecycle oversight.
 PaintCare is the manufacturers’ stewardship organization that implements this program.

 Where Do I Recycle....

-Many paint products sold in containers of five gallons or less can be dropped-off for recycling at many retail and other collection sites throughout California, as a result of the State of California’s Architectural Paint Recovery Program.
+Architectural paint products sold in containers of five gallons or less can be dropped-off for recycling at many retail and other collection sites throughout California, as a result of California’s Architectural Paint Recovery Program.
 The program establishes statewide requirements to ensure that leftover paint is properly managed in a manner that is sustainably funded.
 The program does not cover aerosol paints or empty paint containers.